Porencephaly: Cause

 Porencephaly is a rare disorder.
-The exact prevalence of porencephaly is not known; however, it has been reported that 6.8% of patients with cerebral palsy or 68% of patients with epilepsy and congenital vascular hemiparesis have porencephaly.
+The exact prevalence of porencephaly is not known; however, it has been reported that 6.8% of patients with cerebral palsy, or 68% of patients with epilepsy and congenital vascular hemiparesis, have porencephaly.
 Porencephaly has a number of different, often unknown, causes including absence of brain development and destruction of brain tissue.
-With limited research, the most commonly regarded cause of porencephaly is disturbances in blood circulation, ultimately leading to brain damage.
-However, a number of different and multiple factors such as abnormal brain development or damage to the brain tissue can also affect the development of porencephaly.
+Due to limited research, the most commonly regarded cause of porencephaly is disturbances in blood circulation, ultimately leading to brain damage.
+However, a number of multiple factors such as abnormal brain development or damage to brain tissue can also affect the development of porencephaly.

-The following text lists out potential risk factors of developing porencephaly and porencephalic cysts and cavities along with brief description of certain terminologies.
+The following text lists potential risk factors of developing porencephaly and porencephalic cysts and cavities along with brief descriptions of certain terminologies.

 Cysts or cavities can occur anywhere within the brain and the locations of these cysts depend highly on the patient.
 Cysts can develop in the frontal lobe, parietal lobe, forebrain, hindbrain, temporal lobe, or virtually anywhere in the cerebral hemisphere.